OatmealCrisp/Horiseon-Social/README.md

 Added Comments to HTML Sections to clarify each sections purpose

+Added Comments to CSS to clarify each rules purpose

+Removed unnecessary CSS rules in the benefits section

 Added Alt tags to all photos & made sure they were reletively pathed